nikolaystrikhar/gutenberg-forms/readme.md

 - Conditional Logic: Show/hide fields conditionally.
 - Form Entries - Access Form Entries recorded in the database via WordPress admin.
 - Use Forms Anywhere.
 You can create standalone forms using Gutenberg and use them anywhere with a shortcode.
 That makes Gutenberg Forms compatible with any WordPress page builder.
-- Quick-start your form from Form Templates.
-We have started creating useful form templates to let you get started building your desired form faster.
 - Dynamically populate field values via URL parameters.
 - Create fields with a Hidden field type and dynamic value tags.
 - Create Calculator Fields that perform basic or complex calculations.